khaors/geocompr/main.md

 #> [1] 0.758
 ```

-So it appears that the GLM is slightly better than the SVM in this specific case.
+It appears that the GLM (aggregated AUROC was 0.788) is slightly better than the SVM in this specific case.
 However, using 200 instead of 50 iterations in the random search would probably yield even better hyperparameter combinations resulting in a better AUROC [@schratz_performance_nodate].
 On the other hand, this would increase the number of models to be fitted from 125,000 to 500,000.^[Have also a look at @james_introduction_2013 for a short discussion on the simililarity of logistic regression and SVM.]